-The Doctoral Committee comprised of graduate faculty will determine the satisfactory completion of the comprehensive examination.
+The Doctoral Committee comprised of CSM faculty and outside members prepared at the doctoral level, will determine the satisfactory completion of the comprehensive examination.
 The expectations of the comprehensive evaluation include the following items:

-- A. The chair of the Doctoral Committee prepares the exam with input from faculty within the program of study.
+- A. The chair of the Doctoral Committee prepares the exam with input from members of the committee.
 The examination may take a variety of formats: take-home, on campus, a combination of the two formats above, or other formats approved by the Doctoral Committee. - B. The exam should assess the extent to which the student meets the core competencies of the program of study. - C. The format is a synthesis of course work and is not limited to the content of a single course but rather covers the entire program of study and integrates concepts from a variety of topics.